swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 In this module, include `src/utils/seed.py` to handle the fixing of the seed parameters.
 This ensure the results are reproducible:

-??? tip "Understanding when to fix random seeds"

-    Fixed seeds enable **reproducibility** by eliminating randomness, making them essential for comparing model changes fairly during development.
-However, they can hide **variance** in model performance.

-    **When to fix seeds**: Development iterations, CI/CD pipelines, and debugging require fixed seeds to ensure performance differences reflect your changes, not random variation.

-    **When NOT to fix seeds**: Final model evaluation should reflect real-world variability.
-Consider training with multiple seeds and reporting mean/std of metrics to assess model stability.
-Production training may or may not use fixed seeds depending on requirements.

-    **Best practice**: Keep seeds as configurable parameters (as in `params.yaml`) rather than hardcoding them.
-This guide uses fixed seeds for reproducible experiments, but final evaluation should quantify variance across multiple runs.

 ```py title="src/utils/seed.py"
 import os
 import random